How to Succeed in your Physical Medicine & Rehabilitation Rotation: Tips for Medical Student

 Physiatrists commonly evaluate and manage patients with pain and spasticity.
 The following resources will provide a review of the pharmacology used in the treatment of these conditions:

-I recommend that you make a review of high-yield pharmacology a priority in your preparation for the rotation.
+I recommend that you make a review of high-yield pharmacology a priority in your preparation for your physical medicine and rehabilitation rotation.

 History taking in physical medicine and rehabilitation can vary significantly depending upon the setting.
 In the outpatient setting, the expectation may be a focused evaluation, especially in the established patient, whereas a comprehensive assessment is the norm for inpatients.
 Regardless of the setting, however, there are significant differences between history taking in physiatry and other fields.
 The following are some key points to guide your history: